popphp/docs/user_guide/pdfs.rst

 ~~~~~~

 As mentioned earlier, field objects are the entities that collect user input and attach that
 data to form objects.
+The benefit of this is the ability to save user input within the document.
 The field types that are supported are:

 * Text (single and multi-line)
 * Choice